 Even if you don't like to visit the castle itself, it's an easy 15 minutes climb to reach the top of the hill and enjoy the views over the city and the nearby Alps.

-Coffee and Drinks
+Coffee and Drinks in Ljubljana

 Kavarna Moderna is a (gin)bar which belongs to the Museum of Modern Art, and is great for specialty coffee from their own roastery, lunch and (coffee)cocktails.
 Good to know: you don't need a museum ticket to enter the bar.